 The UC Davis School of Medicine Health Equity Academy – Leaders for Tomorrow’s Healthcare (HEALTH) is a 6-session program.
 HEALTH introduces high school students to various health professions, medical technology, and health systems.
 In conjunction with strength-based leadership training, the program’s emphasis is on community leadership, health disparities, and future opportunities in healthcare.
-Applications for the Summer 2021 are open now and due by April 30th!
+Applications for 2022 are closed as of August 19th.
+Be on the lookout for 2023 Applications.

 Shasta Union High School District offers students a variety of medically based career technical education classes and certifications on several of their campuses.
 Introductory Medical Science classes are offered at all three campuses and offer a health coaching certification and is dual-enrolled with the Medical Terminology course through Shasta College.
 Shasta High School offers the greatest variety of medical courses with Dental Careers, Sports Medicine / Kinesiology, Clinical Medical Assisting and Certified Patient Care Technician certification classes on the Shasta HS campus.
 Many of these courses offer the additional benefit of hands on internship opportunities at Shasta Regional Medical Center in addition to several medical clinics throughout the Redding area.
 Foothill High School will be offering an EMT course starting in Fall 2021.
 All classes offer UC A-G accreditation.